www-splitcells-net/net.splitcells.network/projects/net.splitcells.os.state.interface/doc/tasks.md

 This does not mean, that tasks are processed according to the priority order.
 The priority of a task is just a guideline.
 ### Current Tasks
 1. repo.pull: Create new sub repositories on the fly.
+1. Render project commands to bin folder, in order to integrate other projects with project commands.
 1. Remove unecessary tasks.
 1. Replaces "this.requires" and "this.active.if.present", by command
    which exits with none zero, if a command is not present and zero otherwise.